sjwiesman/flink-docs-v2/content/docs/concepts/flink-architecture.md

 ---
-title: "Flink Architecture"
+title: Flink Architecture
+weight: 4
 type: docs
-weight: 4
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one